MicrosoftDocs/sdk-api/sdk-api-src/content/faxcomex/nf-faxcomex-ifaxinboundrouting-getextensions.md

 ## -description

-The <a href="https://msdn.microsoft.com/ecd9a5bb-1624-4cfe-a2d9-b9a5ed722fc4">GetExtensions</a> method retrieves the collection of inbound routing extensions registered with the fax service.
+The <b>GetExtensions</b> method retrieves the collection of inbound routing extensions registered with the fax service.

 ## -parameters